IANYEYZ/Rush/readme.md

 Because a content or a template can be used multiple times, Rush uses neither of these as indicator of the generated file structure

-The only indicator of that is the page name.
+The only indicator of that is the page name in `config.json`.
 For example, use `posts/index` to create an index.html inside the posts directory, that's also how the front-end routing works

 ## Styles, Script and Static assets